top of page

 Some vegetables such as fresh corn, peppers or tomatoes, add a lot of flavor to soup if they are cooked in the Convection Broil mode to gain a nice char.
 Coarsely chopped and added into the soup these vegetables will add wonderful bursts of flavor.

-Another important aspect of roasting vegetables is using the right amount of oil.
+Another vital aspect of roasting vegetables is using the right amount of oil.
 If the vegetables are tossed in too much oil they become limp, not enough and they will be dry.
 Start with a light coating of oil and adjust as needed.

 Steaming Vegetables for Soup